 This may seem like a weird one, but they actually have seasons here in Canada, or at least in Ontario anyway.
 If you’re from Ireland, you get used to just one long season of damp, rainy weather, with the occasional sunny (or snowy!) days thrown into the mix, but here we actually get our four distinct seasons, which is great!
 Although I will say winter and spring seem to be turning into just one long winter these days!
 But it’s great to know that you are guaranteed to have a nice, warm summer ahead of you, especially when you’ve been in your winter coat for the past 5 months lol.
 Summer and Autumn (or Fall as it’s called here) are my favourite seasons and I think if I ever do move back to Ireland, it will be a difficult transition going back to the unreliable weather and not knowing what kind of summer we are going to get.

 Toronto is one of the most, if not the most, multi-cultural city in the world.
 There are people from every corner of the world that call Toronto home and it’s one of the reasons why I love Toronto so much.
 You can meet so many different people here, from different walks of life, who are different races, different religions, different ethnicities and I love it.
 For the most part, everyone gets on and people don’t seem to care about skin colour, or religion.
 Now don’t get me wrong, that’s not to say that there is no racism in Toronto, far from it, they still have a ways to come in that regard, especially where indigenous people are concerned.
-But I am saying that Toronto, and probably Canada as a whole, is more accepting of other cultures and more open to inviting them here.
+There is racism everywhere in the world unfortunately.
+But I am saying that Toronto, and probably Canada as a whole, is more accepting of other cultures and more open to inviting them here, in my opinion anyways, from my white viewpoint.
 Between November 2015 and February 2016, Canada welcomed more than 25,000 Syrian refugees alone and this is one of the reasons why I’m happy to call Canada home.

 Due to the multi-cultural aspect of Toronto, it has led to amazing food choices.
 Each group of people who have migrated here have brought their local dishes, or a take on their local dishes with them.
 You can get every sort of food imaginable in Toronto, and I mean every.
 Pick a country in the world, and you can sample their cuisine here, from Ethiopian to Afghan to Sri Lankan to Korean, we are spoiled for choice in Toronto.
 It’s another reason that I love this city so much, I love trying new types of food and new cuisines and Toronto is the perfect place to do this.
 This would be another aspect that would impact me severely if I moved home.
 If I moved back to Portlaoise, I would find it very hard not having the food choices that I have here, I don’t even think you can get sushi in Portlaoise!
 Heck even Galway and Dublin, while obviously have amazing restaurants and lots of fantastic food to offer, they just don’t have the variety that Toronto can offer and I would really miss the freedom of trying out all these different dishes whenever I want.